Crossover from exciton-polariton condensation to photon lasing in an optical trap: Conclusion

 We have presented a comprehensive experimental comparison of power-dependent studies of a SC microcavity under nonrensonant excitation using a large Gaussian spot and a ring-shaped excitation profile.
 Under the spot excitation, we observed a transition from SC to WC regime and a single-threshold behavior in power-dependent studies.
 In the trapped geometry, a two-threshold behavior and crossover from polariton condensation to photon lasing was observed with a distinct spatial hole-burning effect in the photon lasing power region.
 Additionally, we compared the spectra at photon lasing thresholds and discussed the photon thermalization or lack of thermalization in both approaches.
 This shows that the two excitation regimes differ significantly and one cannot make definitive conclusions based only on a single approach.
 Our observations offer an alternative pathway when the saturation of Rabi splitting prevents polariton condensation.
 Spatial separation of excitation from the condensed state can be used in studying the fundamental properties of particle interactions in the nonlinear regime with reduced influence of incoherent reservoir\cite{Estrecho2019,Pieczarka2020}, yet to be done in polariton condensates in microcavities containing novel materials\cite{Anton-Solanas2021,Yagafarov2020,Betzold2020}.
 Lastly, the trapped geometry can be used in studying the details of polariton to photon condensation crossover in samples with moderate Rabi splitting, providing a platform to observe dissipative phase transitions \cite{Hanai2019}.

-\begin{acknowledgement} Wroc\l{}aw group acknowledges support from the Polish National Science Center, Grants No. 2018/30/E/ST7/00648 and No. 2020/39/D/ST3/03546.
+\begin{backmatter} \bmsection{Funding} \bmsection{Acknowledgments} Wroc\l{}aw group acknowledges support from the Polish National Science Center, Grants No. 2018/30/E/ST7/00648 and No. 2020/39/D/ST3/03546 and from the the Polish National Agency for Academic Exchange.
 The W\"{u}rzburg group gratefully acknowledges funding by the State of Bavaria.